Back to menu

 Photo: ICCD neg.
 E040763.

 A photo of the paintings in situ was published by Pasini (1978, Pl.
 59).
-With this photo it is easy to identify the room in which they were found: room 16, a shop or backroom of a shop.
+With this photo it is easy to identify the room in which they were found: room 16 of the House of Hercules, a shop or backroom of a shop.
 The bricks were much damaged by the iron bars that were used to separate the paintings from the wall.
 Apparently "to the west of the House of Hercules" means "in the west part of the House of Hercules", or " to the west of the Porticus of Hercules", and not in building IV,II,5.
-The findspot is confirmed by Van Essen, who says that the paintings are in a "retrobottega" of the Portico dell'Ercole (1959, 177).
+The findspot is confirmed by Van Essen, who says that the paintings are in a "retrobottega" of the Portico dell'Ercole (1956-1958, 177).

 Room 18

 The north-west wall of room 18 has many holes, grooves and damaged spots.
-There can be little doubt that the grooves indicate the edge of one or two large fragments of a painting taken off the wall.
-Perhaps also cement that had at first been used to secure the painting was hacked away.
+There can be little doubt that the grooves indicate the edge of two large fragments of a painting taken off the wall.
+Most likely cement that had at first been used to secure the painting (a type of intervention documented elsewhere in Ostia) was hacked away.
 The grooves coincide with little holes that were meant for metal hooks to support the painting on a new modern panel.
-A few of these holes are in the centre of the wall, suggesting that two panels were made.
-In the area demarcated by the grooves the mortar and bricks show many little damaged spots, the result of the use of the iron bars to separate the painting from the wall.
+A few of these holes are in the centre of the wall, indicating that two panels were made.
+In the area demarcated by the grooves the mortar and bricks show many little damaged spots, the result of the use of the iron bars to separate the paintings from the wall.
 A candidate for the painting to the right can be seen on ICCD neg. nr.
 E040825 (inv.
 10002).
 On the sign that was attached to the painting in the storage room we can read: "IV,II,3 - Caseggiato dell'Ercole", IV,II,3 being the number that was assigned to the shops behind the portico.
 The fragment might fit between the little holes.
 The measurements of the painting and the wall will have to be compared, something that today cannot be done easily, because the paintings have been stacked on top of each other in the storage rooms of the museum.

 Red: ancient putlog-holes.
 Blue: grooves.
 Green: small square or rectangular holes.